tesschin/tesschin.github.io/_pages/projects_index.md

   caption: "Designed by rawpixel.com"

 Conversational_agent_project:
-  - image_path: /assets/images/empathy.jpg
+  - image_path: /assets/images/empathy.JPG
     alt: "placeholder image 2"
     title: "Empathy Is All You Need.
 A study of verbal abuse types and conversational agents’ response styles"
-    excerpt: 'A research on Human and Conversation Agent Interaction.'
+    excerpt: 'A research on human and Conversation Agent interaction.'
     url: "/wowproject"
     btn_label: "Read More"
     btn_class: "btn--primary"